peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 <b>Return Value:</b>

 A CBOR object corresponding to the given object.
-Returns CBORObject.Null if the object is null.
+Returns CBORObject.Null f the object is null.

 ### FromObject